patronage/bubs-next/README.md

 This is the starter Headless WordPress + [Next.js](https://github.com/vercel/next.js) used to build sites by [Patronage](https://www.patronage.org).
-We've previously built nearly a hundred sites using our original theme based bubs scaffolding, but are favoring headless WordPress now (link to case study to come).
+We've previously built nearly a hundred sites using our original [Timber/twig based bubs scaffolding](https://github.com/patronage/bubs), but are favoring headless WordPress now (link to case study to come).

 ### To get up and running locally: